Boa Sr: Biography

 Boa Sr. survived the 2004 Indian Ocean earthquake by climbing a tree.
 She later explained her escape: "We were all there when the earthquake came.
 The eldest told us the Earth would part, don't run away or move".

 Boa Sr. and Nao Jer had no children.
 She suffered from some vision loss during her later life, but was considered to be in good health until shortly before her death in 2010.

 Boa Sr. died at a hospital in Port Blair on 26 January 2010.
 She was the oldest living member of the Great Andamanese tribes at the time.
-Boa Sr.'s death left just 52 surviving Great Andamanese people in the world, none of whom remember any Bo.
+Boa Sr.'s death left just 52 surviving Great Andamanese people in the world, none of whom could speak any Bo.
 Their population has fallen greatly from the estimated 5,000 Great Andamanese on the Andaman archipelago when the British arrived in 1858.

 Legacy

 Stephen Corry, director of the British-based NGO Survival International, issued a statement saying, "With the death of Boa Sr. and the extinction of the Bo language, a unique part of human society is now just a memory.
 Boa's loss is a bleak reminder that we must not allow this to happen to the other tribes of the Andaman Islands".
 Linguist Narayan Choudhary also explained what the loss of Boa Sr. meant in both academic and personal terms, "Her loss is not just the loss of the Great Andamanese community, it is a loss of several disciplines of studies put together, including anthropology, linguistics, history, psychology, and biology.
 To me, Boa Sr. epitomised a totality of humanity in all its hues and with a richness that is not to be found anywhere else".